 Now all you got to do is light the top of the box and start snapping away!

 There are many variations you can do to get the photo you want.
 If you’re having a shadow problem I suggest lighting the other sides of the box.
 If you’re getting vignetting I suggest a lens hood or moving the lens more into the box.
 Photoshop could be a handy tool also!
-Since my lens and camera are not the cleanest I tend photoshop the dust that is sitting on or in my camera.
+Since my lens and camera are not the cleanest I tend to Photoshop the dust that is sitting on or in my camera.
 I also adjust the levels so it’s brighter.

 Camera sticking into the box